Žigmund Pálffy

-Žigmund "Ziggy" Pálffy ([ˈʐiɡmunt ˈpaːlfi]; born 5 May 1972) is a Slovak former professional ice hockey player.
-Along with his English nickname, he was nicknamed "Žigo" in Slovak.
+Žigmund Pálffy ([ˈʐiɡmunt ˈpaːlfi]; born 5 May 1972), nicknamed "Ziggy" in English and "Žigo" in Slovak, is a Slovak former professional ice hockey player.

-One of the most talented wingers, Pálffy played in the NHL for 12-years with the New York Islanders, Los Angeles Kings, and Pittsburgh Penguins between 1993 and 2006.
-He announced his retirement in January 2006, and his comeback from retirement in the summer of 2007.
+Pálffy played in the NHL for 12 years with the New York Islanders, Los Angeles Kings, and Pittsburgh Penguins between 1993 and 2006.
+He announced his retirement in January 2006 and his comeback from retirement in the summer of 2007.
 Pálffy signed a contract to play for his boyhood club HK 36 Skalica in the 2007–08 season and continued to do so until the end of his career.
 He also retracted his decision from 2005 never to play for the Slovak national team again by participating at the 2010 Winter Olympics in Vancouver, where he was also the flagbearer.
 In July 2013, he announced his definite retirement.
 Pálffy was inducted into the IIHF Hall of Fame in 2019.

 Playing career

-New York Islanders

-After a solid season in his native Czechoslovakia and an impressive stint with the Czechoslovakia national team in the 1991 World Junior Ice Hockey Championships, Pálffy was drafted by the New York Islanders in the second round of the 1991 NHL Draft, 26th overall.
+Pálffy played with the Czechoslovakia national team in the 1991 World Junior Ice Hockey Championships and was drafted by the New York Islanders in the second round of the 1991 NHL Draft, 26th overall.
 After two more years in Slovakia, Pálffy came to North America for the 1993–94 season.
-He spent the majority of the 1993–94 season in the International Hockey League (IHL) with the Salt Lake Golden Eagles, while also making his NHL debut with the Islanders, appearing in five games, though he did not earn a single point.
+He spent the majority of the 1993–94 season in the International Hockey League (IHL) with the Salt Lake Golden Eagles, while also making his NHL debut with the Islanders, appearing in five games, although he did not earn a single point.
 The following season, 1994–95, he split the year between the Islanders and the Denver Grizzlies of the IHL.